• Skip to main content

 Why Do Some Static-Control Floors Generate Less Static Than Others?

-The ability of flooring material to inhibit static is determined by the triboelectric effects of the material, the way the floor is manufactured, and how the flooring material interacts with the composition of the particular shoes a person is wearing.
+The ability of flooring material to inhibit static is determined by the triboelectric effects of the material, the way the floor is manufactured, and how the flooring material interacts with the composition of the particular shoes a person is wearing

 When two dissimilar materials are rubbed together they generate static.
 Conductive vinyl, for instance, is comprised primarily of ordinary static-generating plastic compounds, mainly polyvinyl chloride (PVC), with a small distribution of carbon or graphite particles.
 People wearing ordinary footwear (street shoes) will generate significant static charges while walking on conductive vinyl.